Kamik Greenbay 4 Review

 The boot also has a removable liner.
 The liner is easy to remove and replace and dries very quickly.

-They can't quite match the traction of the Columbia Bugaboot Plus IV though, which has unique snow tire-esque soles.
-We went so far as to complete a side by side test between the Greenbay 4 and the Keen Durand Polar.
-We found that the Kamik boot offers slightly more predictable and confidence-inspiring grip in firm snow and icy conditions.
+They can't quite match the traction of the best contenders, though, some of which feature unique snow tire-esque soles.
+We found that the Kamik boot offers a similarly predictable and confidence-inspiring grip in firm snow and icy conditions.

-With a retail price of only $85, we feel the Greenbay 4 is a great value.
-If you're looking for a no-frills, workaday boot, nearly slip-on boot with great traction and warmth, you'd be hard pressed to find a better option at this price.
-They don't offer the versatility of the hiking-friendly, Best Buy winning Kamik Nationplus, but the Greenbay 4 is a great value nonetheless.
+With a very low retail price compared to the competition, we feel the Greenbay 4 is a great value.
+If you're looking for a no-frills, workaday, nearly slip-on boot with great traction and warmth, you'd be hard-pressed to find a better option at this price.

-The Greenbay 4 is our Top Pick for Ease of Use.
 Not only are they a great value, but they are one of the easiest boots to get on and off.
-They are also very warm, highly water resistant, and offer great traction on firm snow and icy surfaces.
+They are also very warm, highly water-resistant, and offer great traction on firm snow and icy surfaces.
 With a loose and roomy fit, we don't recommend them for hiking, but they are great for everyday chores and errands.